dilyabareeva/quanda/README.md

 - `test`: The test batch for which explanations are generated.
 - `targets`: The target values for the explanations.

-Ensure the output tensor has the shape `(test_samples, train_samples)`, where the entries in the train samples dimension are ordered in the same order as in the `train_dataset` that is being attributed.
+Ensure that the output tensor has the shape `(test_samples, train_samples)`, where the entries in the train samples dimension are ordered in the same order as in the `train_dataset` that is being attributed.

 ```python
 def explain(